Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 An overview of Making Tax Digital

 Making Tax Digital, or MTD, is a government initiative to fully digitise the UK tax system.
-Individuals and businesses will need to keep digital records about their finances and use MTD-compatible software for things like Income Tax, VAT and Corporation Tax.
+Individuals and businesses will need to keep digital records about their finances and use MTD-compatible software for things like Income Tax and VAT.
+HMRC confirmed that MTD won’t be rolled out to Corporation Tax (although they do plan to refine the system).

 HMRC believe it’ll help simplify the process of record keeping, as well as minimise administration errors that would usually result in penalties.